mohitbgupta-tcw/quantkit/documentations/ASSETALLOCATION.md

 ```

-A `selected_securites` function that returns an array of the index of all selected securities for that strategy and date.
-The developer should make sure that no securities with missing return data should be selected.
+A `selected_securities` function that returns an array containing the indices of all selected securities for a specific strategy and date.
+Developers must ensure that no securities with missing return data are included in the selection.

 ```python